-Simulation-based pilot certification training is beginning to take on an even greater role internationally with the Multi-crew Pilot License ("MPL"), and with stall and upset prevention and recovery training.
-The International Civil Aviation Organization ("ICAO") and various national and regional aviation regulatory agencies have published new regulatory requirements, standards and guidance on these topics.
+Simulation-based pilot certification training is taking on a greater role internationally with the MPL, with stall and upset prevention and recovery training and with new Airline Transport Pilot ("ATP") requirements in the U.S. Indeed, the ICAO and various national and regional aviation regulatory agencies have published new regulatory requirements, standards and guidance on these specific topics.

 MPL is an alternative training and licensing methodology which places more emphasis on simulation-based training to develop ab initio students into First Officers of airliners in a specific airline environment.
-Today, there are approximately 50 nations that now have MPL regulations in place and over 15 of these nations already use these regulations with training providers and airlines.
-CAE has MPL programs in Asia and in Europe that are being used by certain airlines.
-Globally for our industry, MPL is producing promising results and hundreds of MPL graduates are now flying successfully with their airline.
-As the MPL methodology continues to gain momentum, it will continue to result in increased use of simulation-based training.
+On average, current MPL programs in the industry consist of one third of the training in actual aircraft and two thirds of the training in flight simulation training devices, versus traditional training for other licences that average 80% to 90% in actual aircraft.
+Today, there are approximately 50 nations that have MPL regulations in place and over 15 of these nations already use these regulations with training providers and airlines.
+CAE has MPL programs in Asia and in Europe with various airlines.
+From a global industry perspective, MPL is producing promising results and over 800 MPL graduates are already flying successfully with their airline.
+As the MPL methodology continues to gain momentum, it will result in increased use of simulation-based training.